isaacnmm/pestpolicy-hugo2XX/content/posts/are-crickets-decomposers/index.md

 Their herbivorous tendencies mean they may feed on crop plants, potentially leading to economic losses for farmers.
 However, their role as detritivores can contribute to soil health by breaking down plant material, aiding in nutrient release and soil aeration.

-In some cases, crickets can be considered [beneficial insects](http://www.knowledgebank. irri. org/training/fact-sheets/pest-management/insects/item/field-crickets) in agriculture.
+In some cases, crickets can be considered [beneficial insects](http://www.knowledgebank.irri.org/training/fact-sheets/pest-management/insects/item/field-crickets)in agriculture.
 For example, in organic farming systems, crickets may help with natural pest control by preying on other insect pests.

 Proper management practices, such as crop rotation and habitat preservation, can help strike a balance between the potential benefits and drawbacks of crickets in agriculture.